tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-02-continuous-integration.md

 ## Exercise Part 4: Make it pass

-* Implement the code to make the test pass
+* Implement the code to make the test pass - (see Story 1)
 * Push your change
 * Watch it pass 🤞